robonxt/HiBusServo/README.md

 - Connect servos to the BusLinker's servo ports.
 - Provide an appropriate power supply to the BusLinker/servos (typically 6V to 8.4V).
 - Ensure a common ground between the microcontroller and BusLinker power supply.

+## Error handling
+- TBD

+## Documentation
+- See `extras/` for official and cleaned-up protocol documentation for Hiwonder/Lewansoul bus servos and the BusLinker / TTL Debug Board.

 ## Credits
 Created by [robonxt](https://github.com/robonxt)